tbee/sway/README.md

 ## Actions / context menu
-Actions can be registered and these will be shown in the (right mouse button) context menu.
+Actions can be registered and will be shown in the (right mouse button) context menu.
-These can be simple actions, like the default availabe "copy", "cut" and "paste", but also business model related actions.
+These can be simple actions, like the default available "copy", "cut" and "paste", but also business model related actions.

 ``` java
 ActionRegistry.register(new ShowOnMapForCityTextFields());